 their EHR is in compliance with HIPAA and strictly follows directives to protect patient health information.

-5.1) Best EHR for Mental Health Solo Practice
+Best EHR for Solo Practices of Mental Health

 While choosing the right EHR software for mental health practices, practitioners have a long list of factors to consider- right from the size of the practice and specialty type to relevant health legislation.
 Listed below are two of the best-suited EHR systems for mental health practices.